vanessagertman/alpasdev/src/main/resources/docs/database-getting-started.md

 </div>

-The database connection name in the config file is very important as this is what gets selected based on `DATABASE_CONNECTION` value in your `.env` file.
+The database connection name in the config file is very important as this is what gets selected based on `DB_CONNECTION` value in your `.env` file.
 As you might have guessed already, this is set to `mysql` by default.
 You can [add more than one connection](#multiple-database-connections), of course!

 You want to make sure that `OzoneServiceProvider::class` is added to the list of